Material Memory: British Textiles Biennial 23 Photo credit Jack Bolton

 There a few others:

-To be replaced by a photo of Heather wearing the jacket when it returns from Material Memories at Blackburn Crypt
+To be replaced by a photo of Heather wearing the jacket when she gets around to it!

 The jacket lives on!
 The fake fur cuffs are now lined with pieces of Chinese cloth my eldest sister brought back from one of her many travels for me.
-The moths (or whatever ate it) were voracious and ate through areas of the lining too which I’ve yet to replace.
-At some stage I will do it, when I’ve found the perfect colour of lining cloth.
+The moths (or whatever ate the jacket) were voracious and ate through areas of the lining too which I’ve yet to replace.
+At some stage I will do this, but only when I’ve found the perfect colour of lining cloth.

 Wearing the jacket is a complete joy, literally wrapped in family history.
 So really the moth damage has been the making of it.
-Not sure my Dad would have approved of the mends as he was not a fan of tattoos!
+Not sure my Dad would have approved of the style of the mends as he was not a fan of tattoos!

-Not sure if in the future my daughter will wear the jacket.
+Also not sure if in the future my daughter will wear the jacket.
 It and the skirt will need a lot of adjusting for her.
-Besides I plan to wear it for at least another decade.
-(Pleased to say she already wears some of the lace knit tops made by my Great Grandmother for my Mother in the late 1940s.)
+Besides, I plan to wear it for at least another decade.
+(Pleased to say she already wears some of the lace knit tops made by my Great Grandmother for my Mother in the late 1940s.
+Plus her Granny’s sheepskin and a Fair Isle jumper knitted by her.)

 For now here ends the story of my Granny’s jacket.